Proven effectiveness

 National Library of Medicine - National Institutes of Health

-Results: The results revealed significant improvement across all five health outcomes studied: well-being, quality of life, longer-term pain, feelings of anxiety, and sleep quality.
+Results: The results revealed a significant improvement in all five health outcomes studied: well-being, quality of life, longer-term pain, feelings of anxiety and sleep quality.

 61% saw an improvement in their sleep